TannerByrd/TannerByrdGitHubNotes/Lab7/readme.md

 # Executive Summary
 Files come in all sizes.
-It is important to know how to zip, unzip or compress a file.
+It is important to know how to zip, unzip and compress a file.
 Python is a strong programming tool and language.
+Using Python you are able to code many things.
+Python is a very creative langauge.
+UML is a great and powerful tool for software developers.

 ### File Compression